Everyone has their signature, right? But do you have the Signature? No, I am not talking about the sign that you put in your legal documents.

 Reticle

 Earlier in the review, I mentioned Signature HD having different versions.
 Those versions are available in 3 different reticles.
 The one I have here features the 6.5 Creedmoor reticle.
-It looks similar to a Christmas tree style reticle.
+It looks similar to a Christmas tree-style reticle.

-If you are new here you probably don’t know, I am a fanboy of Christmas tree style reticles.
+If you are new here you probably don’t know, I am a fanboy of Christmas tree-style reticles.
 So, the choice for me was obvious.
 You on the other hand might have different preferences.
 For you, one of the other reticles can be better.
 Or take this one.
 All of them are equally good.

 I have said it before, the reticle choice is subjective.
 It’s a matter of preference.
-A well trained-shooter can calculate bullet drop compensation with the simplest of reticles.
+A well-trained shooter can calculate bullet drop compensation with the simplest of reticles.
 A newbie on the other hand will struggle to find accurate data from a Christmas tree reticle.

 But I will try my best to force you to buy the 6.5 Creedmoor reticle.
-As stated above why love them so much.
+As stated above why love them so much?
 The reticle is illuminated.
 With the help of the turret, you can adjust the level of the brightness.
 There are a total of 6 brightness levels available for you to adjust.

 Turrets

 A good turret can light up your mood.
 The clicky sound it makes and the feeling of adjusting scope is not comparable with anything.
 Burris Signature HD 5-25×50 has low-profile turrets.
 They are smaller than regular turrets.
-The turrets are caped.
+The turrets are capped.
 You can adjust the windage and elevation.
 You can change 65 MOA per click.

 Most long-range riflescopes tend to have long and large turrets.
 Making it an inconvenience while carrying.
 These low-profile turrets won’t bump into random bushes and rocks.
 The new zero stop feature will stop the elevation turret at your zero distance.
 Making it super easy to zero the scope.